Super Moist Spice Cake

 - Preheat the oven to 350°F (177°C) and grease a 9x13 inch pan.
 I always use this glass pan.

 - Whisk the flour, baking powder, baking soda, salt, cinnamon, and other spices together in a large bowl.
 Set aside.

-- Whisk the oil, brown sugar, molasses if using, applesauce, eggs, and vanilla extract together in a medium bowl.
+- Whisk the oil, brown sugar, applesauce, eggs, vanilla extract, and molasses (if using) together in a medium bowl.
 Pour the wet ingredients into the dry ingredients and whisk until combined.
 Fold in the grated apple until combined.

 - Spread batter into the prepared pan.
 Bake for 45-50 minutes.
 Baking times vary, so keep an eye on yours.
 The cake is done when a toothpick inserted in the center comes out clean.
 If you find the top of the cake is browning too quickly in the oven, loosely cover it with aluminum foil.

 - Remove the cake from the oven and set on a wire rack.
 Allow to cool completely.
 After about 45 minutes, I usually place it in the refrigerator to speed things up.